Dogukan2024/Analog-Circuit-Design/README.md

   - Lab8_Transmitter_Oscillator.pdf
   - Lab9_Antenna_Tuning.pdf

-/Schematics
-  - LTSpice circuits
-  - Diagrams and netlists

-/Measurements
-  - Oscilloscope screenshots
-  - Frequency plots
-  - MATLAB simulations
 ```

 # 🙌 Acknowledgements

-This work is based on the EE2xx Analog Communication Systems Laboratory at **Bilkent University**, following guided experiments that collectively build the TRC-11 radio transceiver.
+This work is based on the EE211 Analog Circuit Design Laboratory at Bilkent University, following guided experiments that collectively build the TRC-11 radio transceiver.